anz-bank/go-slides/README.md

     gcloud config set account your@email.address
     gcloud config set project gotraining-testing

-Use project `gotraining` instead of `gotraining-testing` for the deployment project.
-You may also create two separate configurations for `gotraining` and `gotraining-testing`.
+You with need to authenticate the new configuration:

+    gcloud auth login

 If you are having SSL validation issues (due to a corporate network or otherwise), you can disable SSL validation as a last resort:

     gcloud config set auth/disable_ssl_validation

-You with need to authenticate the new configuration:

-    gcloud auth login

 ### Deployment for PR review